 By Dan Simmons

-We recently discussed the concept of onboarding and why it represents a solid investment both in terms of reducing your turnover ratio and increasing your overall productivity.
+We recently discussed the concept of onboarding and why it represents a solid investment in reducing your turnover ratio and increasing your overall productivity.
 But what does a comprehensive onboarding program include?

 Create Your Program